 A movie of Pepper barking orders at humans in Germany:

-Here’s the point: you could have put up a cardboard cutout of the robot with an attached speaker in the mall, and had virtually the same effect!
-Better, since people would understand the cardboard cutout as created by humans, not as a future overload telling us what to do.
+Here’s the point: you could have put up a cardboard cutout of the robot with an attached speaker, and conveyed the same information.
+Better, since people would understand the cardboard cutout was created by humans, not a future overload beginning to order us around.

-By tying a commanding robot into the pandemic, you’ve actually created and enabled the narrative that various nutbars out there want you to believe.
+By tying a cop-robot into the pandemic, you’ve actually created and enabled the narrative that the various nutbars out there want you to believe.

 You know what these guys would say about Pepper, don’t you?

-Boston Dynamics probably knew that there would be a negative response, so it deployed its dog-bot barking orders to Singapore, where an initial apparent success in containing the virus failed, cases then spikes (very common in pandemics), and the authoritarian government thought it’s best bet was to play right into the conspiracy nutbars who think the pandemic was faked to bring in the reptilians, aliens, Illumanti, whatever.
+Boston Dynamics probably knew that there would be a negative response, so it deployed its dog-bot Singapore, far away form the West.
+Really, there’s a bit of colonial thinking here.
+After the initial apparent success in containing the virus failed, the authoritarian government thought their best bet was to play right into the conspiracy nutbars who think the pandemic was faked to bring in robots, reptilians, aliens, whatever.

 How to enable the fringe-y right?
 Give them a robot overlord in the park!
-Note: this “robot”, like others, is actually tele-operated by a remote human, similar to flying a drone.
+Note: this “robot”, like others, is actually tele-operated by a remote human.
+Someone is basically flying a drone.

 Video on Instagram at:

-Frankly, we have a LOT of unemployed – why not send a person out, in a car with a megaphone, instead of an expensive robot that removes the human job?
-As the posts at the top of the article show, the risk is incredibly low, as long as you don’t pack people into parades.
+Frankly, we have a LOT of unemployed – why not send a person out, in a car with a megaphone and a face mask, instead of an expensive robot that removes the human job?
+As the posts at the top of the article show, the risk outside of infection is low, as long as you don’t pack people into parades.

-Also note the cog-dissanyo dumbass of the person who posted this.
+Also note the cog-dissanyo dumbass of the person who wrote this article.

 “…Dont worry about bumping into Spot as it is fitted with safety sensors to detect objects and people within 1m to avoid collision…Robots can observe safe distancing too!”

 Safe distance is 6 feet or greater.
+1m is three feet.
 The robot is modeling unsafe behavior.

 Back to our India article.
 A priceless movie of a stiff electric puppet barking orders, apparently what robots will “do” in the future that must happen:

-The Covid-19 pandemic is a great example of a human problem – robots don’t get the disease.
+The Covid-19 pandemic is a great example of a human proble.
 Service robots (like a floor-cleaner) have some real value, but humanoid greeters and order-ers do not.
 Using these robots is an expensive waste of money that could be used for protective equipment.

-And, the belief among tech-utopians that robots must be the future doesn’t justify diverting money to push their techie religion, versus spending on human health.
+And, the belief among tech-utopians that robots must be the future doesn’t justify diverting money from pandemic relief to push their techie religion.